debasree08/DriCon/readme.md

 | GPS           | 1                 | 60                    |
 | Video         | 30                | 60                    |

+## Data Annotation Platform
+- We have annotated our dataset using this platform developed by us: https://drivingskillsvalidator.web.app/

 ## Commands to run the model